 Overview

-The Literary Arts Fund will hold open calls for two opportunities: general operating grants and innovation project grants.
+The Literary Arts Fund will hold open calls for two opportunities in 2026: general operating grants and innovation project grants.

 Key Dates